 v14-15.
 The moment of reconciliation is sealed with a hug and tears.

 We all know of families destroyed by some indiscretion.
 Our own family may be in a terrible mess because of something we did, or something one of the other members did.
 The anger and hate generated by the hurt just keeps bubbling along and we can't break through the pain-barrier.
-Churches are divided by the same human frailty, and the work of the kingdom marred by human sinfulness.
+Churches are divided by the same human frailty and so the work of the kingdom is marred by human sinfulness.
 How to achieve reconciliation in the face of such devastation, that's the issue.

-The first step demands a clear view of the big picture.
-My father's big picture was "life is too short and death is too permanent" Personal feuds will end in the grave so why not end them now?
+The first step - a clear view of the big picture.
+My father's big picture was "life is too short and death is too permanent."
+Personal feuds will end in the grave so why not end them now?
 Not a bad big-picture view.
 God's intention over it all is an even better big-picture view.
 As far as Joseph was concerned, the pain his brothers caused him only served God's ultimate will.
 It was still a rotten stunt, but God's purpose for the salvation of his remnant people far outshone their evil.
 God's ultimate intentions for our salvation can reduce the power of the hurt.

 Consider how Joseph's understanding of providence influenced his attitude toward his brothers.